How do I setup call and SMS text message monitoring on Android devices?

 Calls and messaging details will appear in the Activity Timeline and Social Activity tabs.
 If no calls or text messages have been sent or received, you won’t see any updates in the activity timeline or social activity tabs.
-Blocked calls and messages will also appear in the activity timeline.
+Blocked calls will also appear in the activity timeline.

 What happens on the phone when I set blocking rules?

 - Incoming Calls: There is no notification to the user when a blocked incoming call.
 The call is intercepted by Qustodio and any notifications about the call will be deleted.
 However it is important to note that the caller may still be able to leave a voice message.
 Information about the call will be reported on the Activity Timeline.